ProjectCraftworld/CwLibNet/CwLibNet_Migration_Plan.md

 - Update serialization methods to use explicit serializer instance methods.
 - Remove reflection-based text serialization in favor of type-safe approaches.
 - Use enums or bitfields for compression flags.

 ---

+## Serializer Patterns: CwLibNet vs. Legacy (RMesh.cs)

+### CwLibNet (Structs/Resources)
+- Implements `ISerializable` interface with a `Serialize(Serializer serializer)` method.
+- Uses an instance of `Serializer` (not static/global state).
+- Serialization methods are void, with errors handled via exceptions.
+- Field serialization uses methods like `serializer.S32`, `serializer.F32`, `serializer.Resource`, etc.
+- Handles versioning with explicit checks (e.g., `serializer.GetRevision().GetSubVersion()`).
+- Arrays and optionals are handled with null checks and length serialization.
+- Pattern is modular, type-safe, and extensible.

+### Legacy (RMesh.cs)
+- No interface; serialization is via a `Serialize()` method returning a `SERIALIZER_RESULT` enum.
+- Uses static `Serializer.Serialize(ref field)` methods and global state.
+- Error handling via return codes, not exceptions.
+- Versioning via `Serializer.SerializerInfo.DataVersion`.
+- Unity types and attributes are used throughout.
+- Arrays are handled with manual length and element serialization.
+- Less modular and less type-safe than CwLibNet.

+### Key Differences
+- CwLibNet uses interface-based, instance-driven, exception-based, and modular serialization.
+- Legacy uses static/global, return-code-based, and Unity-centric serialization.
+- CwLibNet’s pattern is more extensible, automatable, and maintainable.

+---